FAQ

 How does the Bilan Carbone® respond to the CSRD?

-It allows you in all cases to largely meet the requirements of this new regulation, if you are subject to it.
+In any case, it allows you to meet a large part of the requirements of this new regulation, if you are subject to it.

 🔗 For more information: Webinar on the new method and section 6.2